 Collaborative robots -- also called cobots -- frequently work alongside human workers, functioning as an extra set of hands.

 While autonomous robots are programmed to repeatedly perform one specific task, cobots are capable of learning various tasks.
-They also can detect and avoid obstacles, and this agility and spatial awareness allows them to work alongside -- and with -- human workers.
+They also can detect and avoid obstacles, and this agility and spatial awareness enables them to work alongside -- and with -- human workers.

-Manufacturers typically put cobots to work on tasks that require heavy lifting or on factory assembly lines.
+Manufacturers typically direct cobots to work on tasks that require heavy lifting or on factory assembly lines.
 For example, cobots working in automotive factories can lift heavy car parts and hold them in place while human workers secure them.
 Cobots are also able to locate and retrieve items in large warehouses.

 2. RPA tackles tedious tasks